Healthy Living in Spain

 Many expats choose to take out expat health insurance because it’s a good way to cut down on waiting times for non-emergency procedures.
 You also guarantee your family’s healthcare provision, whatever happens and wherever you are.
 If you are looking for private healthcare in Spain.
 Make sure you check the amount of doctors and clinics in your specific area before signing up to one particular company.
 In Spanish this is known as Cuadro Medico

-I can also recommend these two companies as good policies to check out:
+I can also recommend these companies with English speaking customer service:

 - Adeslas Expat Healthcare in Spain

-- Safety Wing Health Cover for Digital Nomads – Year out
+- Safety Wing Health Cover for Digital Nomads – Gap Year Travels

 - Stay Sure UK Expat Health Cover